Marketplace facilitators could soon be responsible for tax on third-party sales in North Carolina

 - Collects and remits tax on sales not made through a marketplace

-Neither measure prohibits a marketplace facilitator and marketplace seller from entering into an agreement regarding sales tax collection and remittance, “except that an agreement may not require a marketplace seller to collect and remit sales tax on marketplace-facilitated sales.”
+None of the measures prohibit a marketplace facilitator and marketplace seller from entering into an agreement regarding sales tax collection and remittance, “except that an agreement may not require a marketplace seller to collect and remit sales tax on marketplace-facilitated sales.”
 Presumably, sellers can opt to collect and remit the tax themselves.

 Marketplace facilitator legislation like the bills under consideration in North Carolina have been adopted in 36 states and the District of Columbia.
 North Carolina will likely jump on this marketplace sales tax wagon soon.